HenrikBengtsson/listenv/README.md

 ```
 _Note_: Unfortunately, it is _not_ possible to use `x <- vector("listenv", length = 4)`; that construct is only supported for the basic data types.

-Elements can dropped by assigning `NULL`, e.g. to drop the first and third element of a list environment, do:
+Elements can be dropped by assigning `NULL`, e.g. to drop the first and third element of a list environment, do:
 ```r
 > x[c(1, 3)] <- NULL
 > x